cantti/tagselecta/README.md

 tagselecta edit --help
 ```

-Below is a detaled documentation for each command.
+Below is a detailed documentation for each command.

 ## `edit` command